DIAGNOSTIC MEDICAL SONOGRAPHY PROGRAMS

 Some revisions may be necessary during the course due to school policies, textbook issues, test issues, etc. Any change will be posted as a course announcement.

 Student's responsibilities: to cover the necessary topics and to demonstrate their ability to meet performance objectives.
 It is expected by the instructor that all assignments and readings will be completed on time.
 The very nature of this course makes it very difficult for one to catch up once they are behind.
 It is also the student's responsibility to have a secure internet connection for testing purposes.
 If the student's ISP kicks them off the internet during a test, the student will not be allowed to take the test again and will receive a zero for that test.
-Students can find secure internet connections at their local library or community college.
+Students can find secure internet connections at their local college.
 To complete this course, each student is required to view the material found in the assignments and take 4 tests, a midterm and a final on-line.
-In addition to the online tests, each student is required to collaborate with their group to complete 8 Lab assignments.
+In addition to the online tests, each student is required to collaborate with their group to complete and submit 8 Lab assignments.
 Simply follow your syllabus and plan your time wisely.
 If you have any questions, please do not hesitate to contact me.
 There are forums set up for students to collaborate on each lab assignment.
-You are expected to share your work with others to help comprehend this difficult material.
-It is the students responsibility to check the announcement area, my Virtual Office forum, and emails for important information during the course.
+You are required to share your work with others (all initial posts will be due on Sunday's of the lab weeks) to help comprehend the material.
+It is the students responsibility to check the announcement area, my Virtual Office forum, lab forums, and emails for important information during the course.

 Facilitator's Responsibilities: to facilitate learning, provide and explain the necessary materials for each student to understand the assignments and develop course performance objectives to a near mastery level.
-The instructor will be monitoring the forums and adding comments to student collaboration.
+The instructor will be monitoring the forums and adding comments to student collaboration when needed.

 Tests: All tests are accumulative.
 The student must be prepared to answer questions from any prior lesson.
 The midterm and final exam will be timed at one minute per question.
 All other tests are not timed.
 It should be noted that calculators are not allowed into the board exam, so they are not allowed to be used in this class.
 The final exam MUST be proctored.
-If you live within 200 miles of JC's main campus you will be taking the proctored final exam at the JC testing lab located in the Atkinson building on main campus (see link on front page of course under the Important Links block).
+If you live within 200 miles of JC's main campus you will be taking the proctored final exam at the JC testing lab located in the Bert Walker Hall building on main campus (see link on front page of course under the Important Links block).
 If you live more than 200 miles you must find a certified testing lab in your area which may consist of Sylvan, or your local college testing lab.
-Please see the proctor assignment for more proctor information.
+Please see the proctor assignment for more information including a link to proctors in your area.
 When selecting your proctor, be sure you will have a secure internet connection.
 I will need the proctor name, their job title, e-mail, phone and institution.
 This MUST be submitted to me by the end of midterm week in the specified area.
 NO TEST WILL BE AVAILABLE AFTER THE DEADLINE.
 They are all open from the beginning of the semester, and will not be accessible after the deadline under ANY circumstance.
 Never wait until the last minute to take a test!

 Academic dishonesty is generally an instructional and teachable opportunity for faculty to guide students and for students to learn from their actions and/or behavior.
 The Academic Honesty policy provides guidance for determining the level and severity of academic dishonesty, establishes how to track and report violations, and defines consequences to students.